ZhipengCai/Demo---Practical-optimal-registration-of-terrestrial-LiDAR-scan-pairs/README.md

 Getting Started
 ===============
 The demo has been tested on Linux (Ubuntu 14.04 LTS 64-bit).
-All methods reported in the experiments are included.
+All methods reported in the experiments are included and are implemented in C++.

 -------------
 Pre-requisite